Setting property groups

 Although this new behavior provides more flexibility for users who create copybooks and include files in lowercase, it could lead to problems in a team where members use different operating systems or switch from VS Code to Eclipse Che.
 For example, on a case-sensitive operating system files could be created in the same folder that are only different in their casing, such as Book1 and BOOK1, but this causes problems on case-insensitive file systems such as Windows.
 Therefore, to enforce exact case matching, you can enable the user setting "zopeneditor.enforceCaseSensitiveIncludeFileNames", which by default is false.
 Setting it to true means that even on Windows the exact same casing of the file name as specified in the program's code is required.
 This applies to COBOL, PL/I, and HLASM.

-Note: This behavior also applies to the path names specified in property groups, which are case-insensitive by default, but can be made case-sensitive with this setting.
-However, this currently only works on Windows and Mac.
-On Linux and therefore Eclipse Che the property group path names are always cases-sensitive.
+Note: This behavior also applies to the path names specified in property groups, which are case-insensitive by default but can be made case-sensitive using this setting.
+However, this option currently works only on Windows and Mac.
+On Linux, and therefore in Eclipse Che, property group path names are always case-sensitive.
 Only the file names on the file system are matched case-insensitive when configured that way on Linux.

 SQLCA and SQLDA includes/copybooks